argilla-io/distilabel/docs/sections/components/step/generator_step.md

 ## Available GeneratorSteps

-These have already been mentioned in [Components -> Step -> Available Steps](/sections/components/step/step.md) section, but only the following are available:
+These have already been mentioned in [Components - Step (Available Steps)](../step/index.md#available-steps) section, but only the following are available:

 #### [`LoadDataFromDicts`][distilabel.steps.LoadDataFromDicts]